chvvkumar/ESP32-TSL2591-MQTT-SQM/README.md

 ## SQM Meter using ESP32, TSL2591 and MQTT

 Simple SQM meter that sends SQM values to a MQTT broker using an ESP32.
+I have included ArduinoOTA for remote firmware updates as once sealed and mounted outside, it would be hard to take the meter down for updates using a cable.

 Credit to Stub Mandrel (Neil Wyatt) for writing the code I've used heavily here